Reset a user's password

 These steps don't apply if your account uses Single-Sign-On (SSO) with a third-party identity provider.
 Learn more

 - Sign in to the Google Admin console.

 - Click Users.

-- Check the Require a change of password in the next sign in box to force this user to change their password when they next sign in.
+- (Optional) Check the box that requires the user to change the password when they next sign in.

-If the user is suspended, the lock is replaced by a red exclamation mark.
-You must restore the suspended user account before you can reset the password.
+If the user is suspended, the on their user account page is replaced by a .
+Before you can reset the password, restore the suspended user account.

-After you reset the user’s password, you must send them their new password.
-If the user has two-step verification enabled, they may need to generate new application-specific passwords for any third-party applications that are connected to the account, such as mail clients.
+After you reset their password, users with 2-step verification might need to generate new application-specific passwords for any third-party applications connected to the account, such as mail clients.